itsoneword/budgetbot/README.md

 ## Getting Started

-To get started with BudgetBot, follow these steps:
+The bot is currently available under my own production: https://t.me/mybudgetassistantbot You can also get started with self deployment, follow these steps:

 1. Clone the repository: `git clone https://github.com/itsoneword/budgetbot.git`
-2. Navigate to the project directory: `cd budgetbot`
+2. Navigate to the project directory: `cd budgetbot\configs`
+3. Create "config" file with the token inside:
+[TELEGRAM]
+TOKEN = "your_token_here"
-3. Install the necessary dependencies: `npm install`
+4. Install the necessary dependencies(panas, os, etc)
-4. Start the bot: `npm start`
+5. Start the bot: "python3 core.py"

 ## Contributing